GoogleCloudPlatform/community/tutorials/cloud-asset-inventory-auto-label-resources/index.md

 * [Cloud Pub/Sub](https://cloud.google.com/pubsub/pricing)
 * [Cloud Functions](https://cloud.google.com/functions/pricing)

-Here are the components supported by the sample auto-labeling function.
-Here are the links to the pricing information of these resources if you want to launch them for actual testing and want to review the pricing.
-You can choose to launch the smallest instance to minimize the cost for testing, and remove them afterwards after the testing.
+Here are the components supported by the sample auto-labeling function and their pricing information.

 * [Cloud Engine](https://cloud.google.com/compute/vm-instance-pricing)
 * [Kubernetes Engine](https://cloud.google.com/kubernetes-engine/pricing)
 * [Cloud Storage](https://cloud.google.com/storage/pricing)
 * [Cloud SQL](https://cloud.google.com/sql/pricing)

-Use the [pricing calculator](https://cloud.google.com/products/calculator) to generate a cost estimate based on your projected usage, especially if you want to run your tutorial environment for an extended period of time.
+You can choose to launch the smallest instance to minimize the cost for testing, and remove them afterwards after the testing.
+Use the [pricing calculator](https://cloud.google.com/products/calculator) to generate a cost estimate based on your projected usage, especially if you want to run your testing environment for an extended period of time.

 ## Before you begin